 The tour returns to London by approximately 6.30pm.

 Tour: Northern France & Paris Tours (7-days)

-Includes: Minibus transportation, English (& French speaking) Driver-Guide, six-nights accommodation, breakfast each morning, entrance to Bayeux Tapestry Museum, Giverny & Champagne House
+Includes: Minibus transportation, tours led by friendly English (& French speaking) Driver-Guide, six-nights accommodation, breakfast each morning, entrance to Bayeux Tapestry Museum, Giverny & Champagne House

 Extras: Meals (except breakfast), entry to other attractions